Selective capsid capturing in hollow-core nanohelices with matched dimensions.

 Alex Boosalis and Mathias Schubert co-author an article on Graphene Growth in Journal of Physics Condensed Matter Lab-Talk

-The Center for Nanohybrid Functional Materials (CNFM) includes seventeen investigators from five Nebraska colleges and universities.
+The Center for Nanohybrid Functional Materials (CNFM) includes nineteen investigators from six Nebraska colleges and universities.
 CNFM targets the discovery and exploitation of new sensing principles based upon the combination of 3-D ordered nanostructures and chemical or biochemical sensing elements.
 Research within CNFM is focused within three complementary and mutually supporting clusters, and includes the acquisition of specialized instrumentation for a developing core facility.

 Cluster 1, Nanohybrid Fabrication, focuses on preparation of highly ordered spatially coherent 3-D nanostructures, their hybridization with chemical or biological sensing elements, and their immobilization or inclusion within polymer matrices.